 Leo: Bros?
 Hey!
 We're bros!

-- Casey Jones in the first movie.
+Casey Jones in the first movie.
 First off he barely knows Raphael save for one fight with him, however after spotting him in danger he jumps into action.
-He didn't even meet the other four but stalled the foot long enough for them to get to a safe distance.
+He didn't even meet the other three but stalled the Foot long enough for them to get to a safe distance.
 And that is before he was established as their friend.